-Hungary: Gas pipeline to Serbian border29.
-June 2020. / SEE Energy News
+Hungary: Gas pipeline to Serbian border, SEE Energy News

 According to the plan, the pipeline will have to be completed and reach full capacity by October 2021 in order to receive the flow of Russian gas via the extension of TurkStream gas pipeline through Bulgaria and Serbia.